wazo-platform/euc-plugins-js-sdk/documentation/docs/sdk.md

 app.configureSounds({
   progress: 'http://example/com/progress.mpg', // Played when making an outgoing call (ringback)
   ring: 'http://example/com/ring.wav', // Played for the first incoming call
-  message: 'http://example/com/message.ogg', // Played when the user receive a chat message
+  message: 'http://example/com/message.ogg', // Played when the user receives a chat message
-  hangup: 'http://example/com/hangup.ogg',// Played when the call is hanged up
+  hangup: 'http://example/com/hangup.ogg',// Played when the call is hung up
   inboundCall: 'http://example/com/inbound.vaw', // Played when we are in call and another call is incoming.
 Also played in Switchboard.
 })
 ```